chihipiro/MineCraft-Modinjector/README.md

 ## Credits and Modifications

-When showcasing modifications, please attribute the changes to "My (Your Name) Code."
+When showcasing modifications, please attribute the changes to "My Chihipiro Code."
 Provide a summary of the modifications made.

 ---